IfcSharp/IfcSharpApps/ifcSQL/from_ifcSQL/README.md

 # from_ifcSQL

-**from_ifcSQL.cs** is an example how to read models with ifcSQL and to export them to a html- and step-file.
+**from_ifcSQL.cs** is an example how to read models with the ifcSQL-API and to export them to a html- and step-file.